Subaru Outback Vs. Toyota RAV4 | Interior, MPG, Specs

 Subaru Outback Interior

-The cabin of the 2025 Subaru Outback is roomy and outfitted with creature comforts and conveniences.
+The cabin of the 2026 Subaru Outback is roomy and outfitted with creature comforts and conveniences.
 With a five-passenger Subaru Outback seating capacity, the vehicle is perfect for adventuring with the whole family – and in comfort, too.
-The Subaru Outback interior dimensions provide 40.1 inches of front headroom, 42.8 inches of front legroom, and 58.1 inches of front shoulder room.
-Your back-seat passengers will enjoy 39.1 inches of headroom, 39.5 inches of legroom, and 57.4 inches of shoulder room.
+The Subaru Outback interior dimensions provide 41 inches of front headroom, 43 inches of front legroom, and 57.9 inches of front shoulder room.
+Your back-seat passengers will enjoy 40.5 inches of headroom (40.2 inches without the moonroof), 39.5 inches of legroom, and 57.4 inches of shoulder room.

 As we will see below, these dimensions are more spacious overall than those of the Toyota RAV4.
-The Subaru Outback cargo space also has a more impressive area, with a maximum of 75.6 cubic feet of space with the back seats folded down.
+The Subaru Outback cargo space also has a much more impressive capacity, with a maximum of 80.5 cubic feet of space with the back seats folded down.

 Drivers of all stripes will find the Subaru Outback to have compelling standard features.
-The Subaru Outback Base has automatic wiper-linked headlights, steering wheel buttons, an illuminated USB-A port, cargo-area bag hooks and tie-downs, automatic climate control, and a 7-inch touchscreen.
+The Subaru Outback Premium has automatic wiper-linked headlights, heated front seats, steering wheel buttons, illuminated front and rear USB-C and USB-A ports, cargo-area bag hooks and tie-downs, dual-zone automatic climate control, and a 12.1-inch touchscreen.

 If you upgrade to a mid- or top-tier model, you'll find that the Subaru Outback interior gets downright luxurious.
-The 2025 Subaru Outback Touring, for example, boasts leather-trimmed upholstery, a powered moonroof, ventilated and heated front seats, a heated steering wheel, and heated rear seats.
-Subaru vehicles are ready for tough weather.
+The 2026 Subaru Outback Touring, for example, boasts Nappa leather-trimmed upholstery, a powered moonroof, ventilated and heated front seats, a heated steering wheel, and heated rear seats.
+Subaru vehicles are ready for tough weather – inside and out.

 Toyota RAV4 Interior

-Like its Subaru rival, the Toyota RAV4 seating capacity has enough for five passengers, but has slightly less appealing interior dimensions.
-The 2025 Toyota RAV4 interior dimensions measure 37.7 inches of front headroom, 41 inches of front legroom, and 57.8 inches of shoulder room.
-All three of these measurements fall short of the 2025 Subaru Outback.
+Like its Subaru rival, the Toyota RAV4 seating capacity has enough for five passengers, but the interior dimensions are less appealing.
+The 2026 Toyota RAV4 interior dimensions measure 37.9 inches of front headroom, 41 inches of front legroom, and 57 inches of shoulder room.
+All three of these measurements fall short of the 2026 Subaru Outback.
 The back row offers 39.5 inches of headroom, 37.8 inches of legroom, and 56.4 inches of shoulder room.
 The Subaru Outback goes five for six overall.

-The Toyota RAV4 cargo space measures just 69.8 cubic feet with the rear seats down, losing out to the 75.6 cubes in the Subaru SUV.
+Toyota hasn't published the maximum cargo space for the RAV4 yet, but the 2025 model boasts just 70.4 cubic feet with the rear seats down, losing out to the 80.5 cubic feet in the Subaru SUV.
 Adventure-seekers know that gear and space to move are both important parts of car camping or cross-country driving; the Subaru Outback is the better fit for these active lifestyles.

-The Toyota RAV4 comes standard with three USB ports, remote keyless entry, and an 8-inch touchscreen.
+The Toyota RAV4 comes standard with three USB ports, remote keyless entry, and a 10.5-inch touchscreen.
 This vehicle's mid- and top-tier offerings are nice but less impressive than those of the Subaru Outback.
-The 2025 Toyota RAV4 XLE Premium, in the middle of the trim lineup (like the Subaru Outback Touring), does not have heated or ventilated seats or a heated steering wheel.
-It does have a moonroof, however, like the Touring model.
+The 2026 Toyota RAV4 XLE Premium, in the middle of the trim lineup (like the Subaru Outback Touring), does not have ventilated seats or a heated steering wheel.
+It does have a moonroof and heated front seats, however, like the Touring model.

 This round of the Subaru Outback vs. Toyota RAV4 matchup tilts decisively toward the Subaru vehicle.
-Not only are the Subaru Outback dimensions more appealing with greater space than the Toyota RAV4 dimensions, but it also has a more compelling standard feature lineup.
-If you're now considering purchasing a sleek Subaru Outback, please contact us to arrange a test-drive.
+Not only are the Subaru Outback dimensions more enjoyable with greater space than the Toyota RAV4, but it also has a more compelling standard feature lineup.
+If you're now considering purchasing a sleek Subaru Outback, please contact us to arrange a test drive.

 Toyota RAV4 vs. Subaru Outback: Conclusion

 Thank you for reading our Subaru Outback vs. Toyota RAV4 comparison page.
 This has been a well-fought battle, but the Subaru vehicle is the clear winner with a better lineup of features, more dynamic engine options, standard all-wheel drive, and a more spacious interior.
-Whether you're looking for off-road performance or a roomy back seat for your kids, the Subaru Outback is a compelling choice.
+Whether you're looking for serious off-road performance in the Wilderness trim or a roomy back seat for your kids, the Subaru Outback is a compelling choice.

 Our Subaru incentives make it easier for motorists to get into the front seat of a rugged new Subaru vehicle, and our finance team can assist you in securing your new ride, whether you decide to lease or finance.
 We believe that these adventure-ready cars are some of the best on the market and will work hard to help you start driving the vehicle of your dreams.